single-cell-genetics/cellsnp-lite/doc/manual.rst

 **-b, --barcodeFile FILE** A plain file listing all effective cell barcode, e.g., the ``barcodes.tsv`` file in the CellRanger directory, ``outs/filtered_gene_bc_matrices/``.

+**-f, --refseq FILE** Faidx indexed reference sequence file.
+If set, the real (genomic) ref extracted from this file would be used for Mode 2 or for the missing REFs in the input VCF for Mode 1.
+Without this option, cellsnp-lite mode 2 would take the allele with the highest count as REF and the second highest as ALT, with little input information about the actual (genomic) reference.
+This is different from mode 1, which uses the REF and ALT alleles specified in the input VCF.

 **--chrom STR** The chromosomes to use, comma separated.
 For mode2, by default it runs on chr1 to 22 on human.
 For mouse, you need to specify it to 1,2,...,19 (replace the ellipsis).

 **--UMItag STR** Tag for UMI: UR, Auto, None.
 For Auto mode, use UR if barcodes is inputted, otherwise use None.
 None mode means no UMI but read counts. **For data without UMI, such as bulk RNA-seq, scDNA-seq, scATAC-seq, SMART-seq etc, please set --UMItag None**.
 Otherwise, all pileup counts will be zero.